Navigating Development Hurdles with Supabase Authentication

 Supabase Authentication FAQs

-7. Question: Are there other rate limits in Supabase authentication I should be aware of?
+- Are there any other Supabase authentication rate limitations that I should be aware of?

-8. Answer: Yes, Supabase also limits sign-up attempts, password reset requests, and verification emails from a single IP to prevent spam and abuse.
+- Yes, in order to stop spam and abuse, Supabase also restricts the number of sign-up attempts, password reset requests, and verification emails sent from a single IP.